GENERAL INFORMATION: 503-823-4000

 Either a property owner or a renter may notify the Bureau of the date to open or close an account for a renter.
 The Bureau will honor the first date on which the request was received to open or close the account.
 The Bureau will change this date if agreed to by all other affected parties.
 The Bureau will not mediate a dispute between landlord and renter regarding the dates when billing responsibility changes.
 The property owner is responsible for all water charges when no renter has accepted responsibility for water charges.
 If neither a renter nor owner notifies the Bureau that a renter has left tenancy and the Bureau determines by a visit to the property that the property is vacant, water charges shall commence on that date and shall be applied to the owner.

-Where a ratepayer has a delinquent bill for one premises, this delinquency shall be a charge against this ratepayer (for water obtained) at any of his or her other premises served by the Bureau.
+Where a ratepayer has a delinquent bill for one premises, this delinquency shall be a charge against this ratepayer (for water obtained) at any of their other premises served by the Bureau.

 When a property is sold, the seller is responsible for all water charges until the date the buyer is entitled to possession.
 If there is a dispute between the seller and the buyer about the date of possession, the Bureau will use Multnomah County taxation records to verify the legal recording date.